wongwaituck/wongwaituck.github.io/_posts/htb-business-ctf-2022/2022-07-18-htb-business-ctf-2022-writeup.markdown

     main()
 ```

----

-More writeups are due, the below isn't complete and are just solve script/brain dumps, stay tuned for the full writeup!

 ### \[Reversing\] Mr. Abilgate - (27 Solves)

 A teammate of mine identified it was UPX packed, so I continued from there.
 If you tried unpacking it, the binary becomes broken (you can run it in a debugger and you would realize some addresses are not translated properly and results in a `EXCEPTION_ACCESS_VIOLATION` in some address starting at `0x14...`).
 Here's an example of an error you might face in the unpacked binary.